Organizational Setup of the Aatmabodh Academy of Yoga, Ayurveda, Naturopathy Health Scientific Research Centre

 Salient features of the Courses –

-6. The course has been devised for those who are not satisfied by mere technical knowledge of Yoga (Yoga Teachers) are eager to know about its Philosophical and Psychological backgrounds, as well as WHY AND HOW it affects the body and mind.
+* Diploma in Yoga, Ayurveda-Panchakarma, and Naturopathy has been devised for those who are not satisfied by mere technical knowledge and they are eager to know about its philosophical and psychological backgrounds, as well as why and how it affects the body and mind.

-7. The emphasis in this course is on developing a right perspective and understanding the science and art of Yoga, through FIRST – HAND experience of right living in one’s own mind –body framework.
+* The emphasis in this course is on developing a right perspective and understanding the Science and Art of Yoga, Ayurveda-Panchakarma and Naturopathy through first-hand experience of right living in one’s own mind-body framework.